Skip to cookie consent Skip to main content

 You’ll leave behind the sodium and add new flavor to your meals.
 If you can’t use fresh herbs, dried herbs, spices, and acids (such as vinegar or lemon juice) are great alternatives.

-8. Choose skim or low-fat milk over cream.
+8. Choose low-fat milk over cream.

-You can opt to use lower-fat milk for cream-based soup recipes or when baking to reduce calories and fat.
+You can opt to use lower-fat milk for cream-based soup recipes or when baking to reduce calories and saturated fat.

 Headshot of Kathy McManus, MS, RD, LDN